obartunov/sqljsondoc/README.jsonpath.md

      2 |  5 |     60 |     2
 (5 rows)
 ```
-Every path may be followed by a path name using an AS clause.
+Every path may be followed by a path name using an `AS` clause.
 Path names are identifiers and must be unique and don't coincide with the column names.
-Path names are used in the PLAN clause to express the desired output plan.
-PLAN clause could be INNER, OUTER, UNION and CROSS, which correspond to INNER JOIN, LEFT OUTER JOIN, FULL OUTER JOIN and CROSS JOIN respectively.
-If there is an explicit PLAN clause, all path names must be explicit and appear in the PLAN clause exactly once.
+Path names are used in the `PLAN` clause to express the desired output plan. `PLAN` clause could be `INNER`, `OUTER`, `UNION` and `CROSS`, which correspond to `INNER JOIN`, `LEFT OUTER JOIN`, `FULL OUTER JOIN` and `CROSS JOIN` respectively.
+If there is an explicit `PLAN` clause, all path names must be explicit and appear in the `PLAN` clause exactly once.

-INNER and OUTER  (default) are used for parent/child relationship and it is mandatory to specify the first operand (path name in AS clause) and it must be an ancestor of all path names in the second operand.
+`INNER` and `OUTER`  (default) are used for parent/child relationship and it is mandatory to specify the first operand (path name in `AS` clause) and it must be an ancestor of all path names in the second operand.

-UNION expresses semantics of a FULL OUTER JOIN and is default with sibling relationship.
+`UNION` expresses semantics of a `FULL OUTER JOIN` and is default with sibling relationship.

 ```sql